gddc/python_webservices_library/README.rst

 Usage
 -----
-You will find some examples of basic usage in EXAMPLES.py.
+You will find some examples of basic usage in EXAMPLES.py_.

 TODO
 ----
-Almost everything.
+- Improve unit testing.

 Licence
 -------